kbaker1212/terraform-aws-poc/README.md

 # terraform-aws-poc

+When running ensure your using the correct profile ; Its setup to use profile ;

+Provider.tf is VERY important; It needs to be specefic to your aws configuration.

-When running ensure your using the correct profile ; Its setup to use profile ; this can be tweaked or you can use aws cli to run your own profile onto the node your deploying it.
+this can be tweaked or you can use aws cli to run your own profile onto the node your deploying it.

 Diagram of folder structure used to create infra
 ```